Delivery time 3-4 business days

 Ski goggles are an essential part of any ski equipment; they can be broken down into two categories: framed and frameless.
 But within these two types, the shape of the lens also alters the look dramatically.
 Spherical and cylindrical lenses are the two main options to consider, and among these four defining factors, there are many looks and shapes that can be achieved, allowing for maximum rider customisation.

 Goggles' frames are made from a tough but flexible polyurethane or TPU plastic backed by a comfortable and soft foam pad to keep it comfortable on the face.
 The lens itself is made from a treated polycarbonate that is designed to protect the eyes from not only sunlight but also debris.
-Constructed to keep the eyes safe and improve vision on the mountain, ski goggles are an essential piece of mountain hardware.
+Constructed to keep the eyes safe and improve field of vision on the mountain, goggles are mountain hardware essentials.

-Many brands have their own take on ski goggles.
+Many brands have their own take on goggles.
 Dope and Montec use a dual-layered lense in order to reduce glare by refracting light through the layers.
-This improves sight in all light conditions.
+This improves sight in all conditions.
 Oakley and Dragon goggles use Prism and Panotech lenses respectively, which boost contrast in low light conditions for improved skiing.
-It is the goal of every company to make skiing safer, and perfect vision is at the heart of safety and protection
+It is the goal of every company to make skiing safer, and perfect visibility without fogging, is at the heart of safety and protection

 VLT stands for Visible Light Transmission, and appears as a percentage value related to the amount of light allowed through the lens.
 A lower VLT will mean a darker lens.
 VLTs at 20% or below will be suitable for bright conditions, and common colours include black, blue, and green.
 Snow goggles with a medium 30% VLT are often red or gold and are good all rounders for different weather and light conditions, and goggles with a high 50%+ VLT are usually yellow or pink and are great for flat light days.

-Most ski goggles offer lens and strap interchangeability.
+Most snow goggles offer lens and strap interchangeability.
 While the strap is a purely aesthetic choice, the choice of lens is definitely functional.
-Oakley and Dragon use a lock system for quick lens change, while Dope and Montec utilise a pop-out system for simplicity.
-However, some goggles brands utilise a magnetic lens system which makes swapping lenses quick and easy, even in gloves.
+Oakley and Dragon use a lock system for quick lens change, while Dope and Montec goggles utilise a pop-out system for simplicity.
+However, some brands utilise a magnetic lens system which makes swapping lenses quick and easy, even in gloves.